 But we were not deterred.
 The day after Judge Anderson’s decision, we filed a Petition for Extraordinary Relief with the South Carolina Supreme Court, requesting an injunction to prevent irreparable harm to this critical public trust resource.
 The Supreme Court ruled in our favor and reinstated the stay until the case is heard in the ALC.

 Our trial lasted for seven days in the ALC between August 21 – August 29, 2017.
 You can read SCELP’s recap of the trial here.
 On September 24, 2018, Judge Anderson issued a 50-page Order upholding permits to authorize construction of a road, steel wall, and other infrastructure, concluding that the “economic benefits of developing the upland” outweigh preservation of the riverbank and Spit.
 We submitted a motion to stay the effect of this decision and it was subsequently granted by Judge Anderson in December 2018.
 Judge Anderson also issued an Amended Order and a Reconsideration Order.
-We have filed an appeal of the rulings and heard in August 2019 that the state Supreme Court will hear our case once a date is set.
+We filed an appeal of the rulings and heard in August 2019 that the state Supreme Court would hear our case.
 One year later, in August 2020, SCELP filed our final briefs with the Supreme Court that you can read here and here.
 Oral arguments took place on March 23, 2021 and on June 2, the Supreme Court ruled for the FIFTH time in our Captain Sams work by reversing Judge Anderson’s decision, meaning that no permits or certification to build the 2,380-foot wall, stormwater management system, roadway, and utility lines could be issued.
 You can read that final decision here.
 This is a huge victory and signals the important benefit this wild place provides for all South Carolinians!

 8,000 Cubic Yards of Sand